sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 ## Integration guidelines

+## Resource limits

 There is no limit on the number of resources you can bundle into a single integration.
 Each integration can include as many checks, event filters, handlers, and pipelines as you need to achieve your observability goals.
 For example, you can develop a single host monitoring integration that includes all of the checks you want to run on every server.

-The Catalog API defines integrations globally rather than by namespace.
-When you [create a private catalog][17], all integrations in your repository are available for all users in the web UI.

-CheckConfig guidelines
+## Check guidelines

-Check templates resources should be defined in the following order (by resource type):
+For integrations that create checks, list the resource definitions in your `sensu-resources.yaml` file in in the following order:

-CheckConfig
+1. CheckConfig
-HookConfig(s)
-Secret(s)
-Asset(s)
-Check resources must recommend one or more named subscriptions.
-At a minimum this should include the corresponding integrations "namespace" (sub-directory) as the default naming convention.
-For example, all PostgreSQL monitoring templates should include the "postgres" subscription.
-Check resources may optionally include additional/alternate subscription names (e.g. "pg" or "postgresql").

-The command field should preferably be wrapped using the YAML >- multiline "block scalar" syntax for readability.
+2. HookConfig
+3. Secret
+4. Asset

+The prompts for check resources should include at least one subscription.
+Subscriptions should be named according to the check's function.
+For example, a PostgreSQL monitoring check could include a subscription named `postgresql`.

+Use the YAML `>-` multiline block scalar syntax to wrap the check `command` value and make it easier to read.
+For example:

+{{< code yml >}}
 spec:
   command: >-
     check-disk-usage.rb
     -w {{ .annotations.disk_usage_warning | default 85 }}
     -c {{ .annotations.disk_usage_critical | default 95 }}
+{{< /code >}}

-As shown in the example above, check commands should include tunables using Sensu tokens, preferably sourced from Entity annotations (not labels) with explicitly configured defaults.
+Use tunables like [tokens][25] in your check commands as needed, sourced from entity annotations (not labels) and with explicitly configured default values.

-Check resources should use the "interval" scheduler, with a minimum interval of 30 seconds.
+Check resources should use [interval scheduling][26] with a minimum interval of 30 seconds.

-Check timeout should be set to a non-zero value and should not be greater than 50% of the interval.
+Set check `timeout` to a non-zero value that is no greater than 50% of the interval.

-Check pipelines should be configured to one of the following generic pipelines.
+Prompts for check pipelines should use one of the following generic categories:

-alert (e.g. Slack, Mattermost, Microsoft Teams) incident-management (e.g. Pagerduty, ServiceNow) metrics (e.g. Sumo Logic, InfluxDB, TimescaleDB, Prometheus) events (e.g. Sumo Logic, Elasticsearch, Splunk) deregistration (e.g. Chef, Puppet, Ansible, EC2) remediation (e.g. Ansible Tower, Rundeck, SaltStack) Pipeline guidelines
-Pipeline template resources should be defined in the following order (by resource type):
+- Alerts
+- Incident management
+- Metrics
+- Events
+- Deregistration
+- Remediation

+## Pipeline guidelines

+For integrations that create pipelines, list the resource definitions in your `sensu-resources.yaml` file in in the following order:

-Pipeline
+1. Pipeline
-Handler(s), SumoLogicMetricsHandler(s), and/or TCPStreamHandler(s)
-Filter(s)
-Mutator(s)
-Secret(s)
-Asset(s)
+2. Handler, SumoLogicMetricsHandler, and TCPStreamHandler
+3. Filter
+4. Mutator
+5. Secret
+6. Asset

-For alert and incident-management handlers avoid the use of filters that have highly subjective configuration options.
-By default, use the built-in is_incident and not_silenced filters.
-However, we do encourage you to share your filters, as appropriate in the shared directory.
+For alert and incident management pipelines, do not use event filters that have subjective configuration options.
+Use the built-in [is_incident][27] and [not_silenced][28] filters.

-Asset guidelines
+## Asset guidelines

-Asset resources and their corresponding runtime_assets references must include a version reference in their resource name.
-For example: sensu/system-check:0.5.0.
+Asset resources and their corresponding `runtime_assets` references in other Sensu resources must include an asset version reference in their resource name.
+For example, `sensu/system-check:0.5.0`.

-Asset resources should include an organization or author the resource name.
-For example, the official Sensu Pagerduty plugin hosted in the "sensu" organization on GitHub (sensu/sensu-pagerduty-handler), and published to under the "sensu" organization on Bonsai (sensu/sensu-pagerduty-handler) should be named: sensu/sensu-pagerduty-handler:2.1.0.
+Asset resources should include an organization or author in the resource name.
+For example, the official Sensu PagerDuty plugin hosted in the `sensu` organization on GitHub (sensu/sensu-pagerduty-handler) and published to under the `sensu` organization on Bonsai (sensu/sensu-pagerduty-handler) should be named `sensu/sensu-pagerduty-handler`.

-All Sensu Assets resources must refer to assets hosted on Bonsai.
+For integrations contributed to the official Sensu Catalog, asset resources in the `sensu-resources.yaml` file must refer to assets hosted on [Bonsai][29].
+Read [Build a private catalog of Sensu integrations][17] for information about using assets that are stored behind a firewall or are otherwise not publicly available.

 [1]: ../sensu-catalog/